Iran says saboteurs cut power to nuclear plant

 He told the IAEA’s annual assembly that power lines from the city of Qom to the underground Fordow plant had been blown up on August 17, and “the same act” had been carried out earlier on power lines to Iran’s main enrichment plant, near the town of Natanz.

-The plants use centrifuges to “enrich” uranium to a higher concentration of the fissile material that can be used in nuclear power plants or nuclear weapons.
+The plants use centrifuges to “enrich” uranium to a higher concentration of the fissile material that be used in nuclear power plans or nuclear weapons.

 Fordow worries the West most as it produces uranium of 20 percent fissile purity, more than needed for power plants and only a short technical step from the 90 percent needed for a warhead.